Whiteknight/whiteknight.github.com/drafts/rosella_memoize.md

 original function and adds the result to the cache.

 The Rosella Memoize library provides a few mechanisms for memoization.
-There are simple memoizers, which are basically closures with cache logic surrounding a call to the original function, and there are proxy-based memoizers which use the Rosella Proxy library to intercept VTABLE_invoke and perform cache logic there.
+There are **simple memoizers**, which are basically closures with cache logic surrounding a call to the original function, and there are **proxy-based** memoizers which use the Rosella Proxy library to intercept VTABLE_invoke and perform cache logic there.
 The difference between these two approaches is that simple memoizers have lower overhead and better performance, but offer lower